martinovzky/RL-robot-control/README.md

 ## Overview

-This project demonstrates how to train a robotic arm to perform goal-directed tasks in a simulated environment using **Proximal Policy Optimization (PPO)**.
+This project demonstrates how to train a robotic arm to perform a goal-directed task in a simulated environment using **Proximal Policy Optimization (PPO)**.
 The robotic arm is simulated using PyBullet, the custom environment (`envs/robot_arm_env.py`) is built to simulate the UR5 robotic arm, that has for goal to leanr how to move its end effector to a target position.